 Karina is available to provide one-on-one counseling and therapeutic support for local breast cancer survivors.
 She is a breast cancer survivor and a licensed family and marriage therapist.
 She is passionate about helping others navigate through adversity to find peace, connection, and clarity.
 Karina also owns and manages Polestar Farms in Northern California with her husband Jim.
 They share the beautiful orchard with fruit trees with local restaurants and the local community.
 She is also certified by the University of California as a Master Gardener and as a yoga instructor.

 Website and Tech Support

-For over 20 years, Joy has supported several local non-profits in Yolo County, providing IT support, and managing databases, websites and social media.
+Joy has supported several local non-profits in Yolo County for over 20 years, providing IT support including managing databases, websites and social media.
 She currently works for STEAC (Short Term Emergency Aid Committee).
-She provides essential tech support for Thriving Pink, updating the website and sending out informational newsletters to the Thriving Pink community of local survivors and supporters.
+Joy provides essential tech support for Thriving Pink, updating the website and sending out informational newsletters to the Thriving Pink community of local survivors and supporters.
 Joy enjoys working as part of the team in the generous community of Davis and Yolo County.
-She enjoys hiking, camping, and playing with clay.
+She enjoys hiking, camping, biking, walking her dog, and playing with clay.

 Brelle is a Realtor with Higgins Team at exp Realty.
 Through her own personal experience diagnosed with breast cancer, she has reached out to help and support many others in our community.
 Brelle has served as Co-Chair of the Renewal Retreat and the Pink Gala through multiple years to ensure a strong foundation for the success of our Pink Team.
 She has stepped up to light the path ahead of us in so many ways.
 We greatly appreciate her contributions to our Thriving Pink community, and continue to be inspired by her leadership.